-Whether you are working for a construction company or behind a desk in an office building, all employees are at risk of suffering a head or brain injury at work.
-Head or brain injuries are among the most devastating injuries that you can suffer.
-They cause severe disabilities and cost thousands of dollars in both medical and rehabilitation fees.
+Whether you are working for a construction company or behind a desk in an office building, all employees are at risk of suffering a head or brain injury at work in Philadelphia.
+Trauma to the brain is one of the most devastating injuries that you can suffer.
+It causes severe disabilities and costs thousands of dollars in both medical and rehabilitation fees.
 In addition, traumatic brain injuries often cause permanent injury and can end a productive employee’s ability to work for the rest of his life.

-Common Causes of Head or Brain Injuries in the Workplace
+Common Causes of Head Injuries in the Workplace

 Even what seems like a small head injury can lead to severe problems such as: